why-try313/godotJS-CSS/README.md

 ## Next Features
 - [ ] `calc` values
-- [ ] CSS detection on file creation - to avoid reloading the project on first `style.css` creation
 - [ ] A custom `CSS` element to apply to root to be able to insert other files than `style.css`
 - [ ] Some minor bug fixes
 - [ ] <s>`blur`, not only on background but on content as well</s> - next pass issue won't allow this